kpumwong/kpumwong-ness.github.io/_posts/2024-07-10-Retail Range Review.md

 <img src="/images/Cate Overview/SOV.png" alt="SOV" class="fit image">

 - **Customer Insights:** Identify the key factors driving sales growth or decline for the focus timeframe, along with benchmark comparison.
-- **Strategic Recommendations:** Provide top-level insights and opportunities to improve category performance which serves as a foundation for further analysis and strategic decision-making.
+- **Strategic Recommendations:** Provide opportunities to improve category performance which serves as a foundation for further analysis and strategic decision-making.

 ### **Customer Decision Tree (CDT) Analysis**